MatthijsKamstra/haxejs/haxejs/externs.md

 **Haxe JS** externs make it possible to extend JavaScript libraries with code completion and other neat features.

-Please feel free and choose one of the libraries to learn more about how **Haxe JS** can improve your everyday workflow.
+Please feel free and choose one of the libraries to learn more about how **Haxe JS** can improve your everyday work-flow.

 ## haxelib

 Most of the externs listed here are available using "haxelib", the package manager for **Haxe**.

-You can easily install a library located on haxelib using the "install" command, like this:
+You can install a library located on haxelib using the "install" command, like this:

 	haxelib install jQueryExtern
 	haxelib install beanhx